carter-yagemann/IRC-Bot/README.md

 Status
 ------
-This project is currently in its barebone stage.
-Bots can connect to a server and sit in a chatroom, but not much else.
-This project is currently private, but I plan to open it up to the public if more functionality is implimented.
+This project is currently in its basic functional stage.

 Dependencies
 ------------